 Rover 400Show Article

-Daewoo begins selling cars in the United Kingdom.
+Daewoo began selling cars in the United Kingdom.
 It offers a two-model range; the Nexia and Espero - updated versions of the 1984 Vauxhall Astra and 1981 Vauxhall Cavalier respectively.

 Vauxhall unveiled its new Vectra range of large hatchbacks and saloons to replace the long-lived Cavalier in Britain.
 The Vauxhall badged Vectra B was the last Vauxhall to be produced at the company's Luton plant, where the end of automobile production was announced in December 2000, taking effect just over a year later.
 In March 2002, the plant closed down.